TheKevJames/web/readmes/oss.rst

   most projects I touch are released on PyPI.
 This sort of thing would be much better solved by a file- or method-level ``git subtree``-like feature, but sadly one does not exist.

-- A mostly-abandoned review system called `you-should-read`_.
-The important part of this is a review algorithm using Bayesian logic, which will likely end up in either `tools`_ or `experiments`_ once I archive this.

 - Various miscellaneous `publishing`_ lives in a repo as well.
 Most of this is linked to from my `blog`_.